All Episodes

 It's been handed over to the DOJ.

-It is now being vetted in terms of many if there's anything that needs to be removed uh in terms of information that might be put out that would be harmful.
+It is now being vetted in terms of many, if there's anything that needs to be removed in terms of information that might be put out that would be harmful.

 Here's what else we got out of Horowitz's testimony yesterday.

-He told Congress that he referred the disgraced XB ex-FBI director Jim Comey for criminal prosecution Earlier this year, after concluding, he did leak sensitive materials to a friend.
+He told Congress that he referred the disgraced ex-FBI director Jim Comey for criminal prosecution earlier this year after concluding he did leak sensitive materials to a friend.

-He said we were required by the Inspector General Act to send information that we have identified that could plausibly be criminal to the Department of Justice, confirming what amounted to a criminal referral.
+He said, we are required by the Inspector General Act to send information that we have identified that could plausibly be criminal to the Department of Justice, confirming what amounted to a criminal referral.

-Testifying before the House Oversight and Reform Committee, the Justice Department watchdog said Comey's behavior was beyond concern.
+Testifying before the House Oversight and Reform Committee, the Justice Department watchdog said Comey's behavior was beyond concerning.

 Words like alarming were used.

-Um and our concerns, quote, of empowering FBI directors with the authority to decide that they are not going to follow established norms and procedures because, in their view, they made a judgment that the individuals they are dealing with cannot be trusted.
+And our concerns, quote, of empowering FBI directors with the authority to decide that they are not going to follow established norms and procedures because in their view, they've made a judgment that the individuals they are dealing with cannot be trusted.

 This is now the second time the Inspector General has written scathing reports on Mr. Super Patriot Jim Comey.